influxdata/telegraf/plugins/processors/scale/README.md

-# Scaler Processor Plugin
+# Scale Processor Plugin

-The scaler processor filters for a set of fields, and scales the respective values from an input range into the given output range according to this formula:
+The scale processor filters for a set of fields, and scales the respective values from an input range into the given output range according to this formula: